hydev777/anime-list/README.md

 # anime_list

-A Flutter app implemted using TDD and Clean Architecture.
+A Flutter app implemented using TDD and Clean Architecture.